 This trail camera from Spypoint has a 2-year warranty that comes with it.
 That is pretty much a standard amount of time these days with these types of cameras and that’s not bad considering this is newer trail cam technology.

-One of the things we did not like about this trail camera is that is that its lo-glow flash can be seen by individuals if they are looking in the direction of the camera when it goes off.
+One of the things we did not like about this trail camera is that its lo-glow flash can be seen by individuals if they are looking in the direction of the camera when it goes off.
 That means you may want to think twice about using it as a security camera too.

 We also were not thrilled with the fact that it requires an SD card to operate but that’s not included in the package.
 That’s just a little something for Spypoint to think about here in the future.